 The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics.
 The NHIS sampling frame provides a nationally representative sample of the U.S. civilian noninstitutionalized population and reflects an oversample of Blacks and Hispanics.
 In 2006, the NHIS implemented a new sample design, which included Asian persons in addition to households with Black and Hispanic persons in the oversampling of minority populations.
+NHIS introduced a new sample design in 2016 that discontinued oversampling of these minority groups.
 The linkage of the MEPS to the previous year's NHIS provides additional data for longitudinal analytic purposes.